Find Investment Property for Sale Online

-The catch is, to view many of the features, you must become a member, but membership is free.
+The catch is, to view many of the features you must become a member, but membership is free.
 You just have to provide an email address and create a password to become a member.
-If you become a paid member you’ll have access to an even greater amount of information than unpaid members have access to.
+If you become a paid member you’ll have access to an even greater amount of information than unpaid members.

 You can easily browse the auctions by area or by type of property you are interested in.
 When you have entered your search criteria, Auction.com will bring you a list of results, as well as the opening bids on each property and the type of auction the property is involved in.

-The site also has an auction calendar which lists all upcoming auctions along with the number of assets to be sold, the type of asset (i.e. bank owned, foreclosure, land) and the type of auction (i.e. online, ballroom).
-There are also handy ‘how to’ guides which teach you the proper steps to take to begin bidding on these types of auctions.
+The site also has an auction calendar that lists all upcoming auctions along with the number of assets to be sold, the type of asset ( bank owned, foreclosure, land) and the type of auction (online, ballroom).
+There are also handy how-to guides that teach you the proper steps to take to begin bidding on these types of auctions.
 The first step in the process is creating a free account with Auction.com.

-Craigslist is a relatively simplistic way to find properties.
-You go to the area of the country you are interested in finding property, then to the real estate for sale section to see if there is anything of interest to you.
-You can type in search words such as ‘foreclosure’ or ‘short sale’ to try and narrow your search and you can also type in a minimum and maximum price to search for.
-You can find some great for sale by owner deals this way or distressed properties that have been listed with Realtors.
+Craigslist is a relatively simple way to find properties.
+You go to the area of the country you are interested in finding property, then to the "real estate for sale" section to see if there is anything of interest to you.
+You can type in search words such as "foreclosure" or "short sale" to try and narrow your search, and you can also type in a minimum and maximum price range.
+You can find some great for-sale-by-owner deals this way as well as distressed properties that have been listed with Realtors.

 Realtor.com is the official site of the National Association of Realtors®.
 You can search through millions of listings, compiled from over 800 MLS databases throughout the country.
 You are also given the option to search exclusively for foreclosures.